 theology ", sought not only evangelization but also

 the social upliftment and social awareness of Native Americans in

 the spirit of progressive ideals of equality, freedom and

 brotherhood.
 In Czechoslovakia, in addition to the

-interesting have been interesting from this point of view, for
+been interesting from this point of view, for example, the ideas

 |Anthropic principle or cosmic God||Science and religion|

 |AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy|

 RNDr.
 Vojtech Ullmann